jaron-stevenson/gen-ai-missing-persons/readme.md

 ## Azure Maps for GeoCoding

-[Click here to review the Azure Maps Endpoint geocoding service](https://learn.microsoft.com/en-us/azure/azure-maps/how-to-search-for-address#request-latitude-and-longitude-for-an-address-geocoding).
-Just need to provision an Azure Maps Service, get the client id and key for the service then make a GET request with the address.
+[Click here for example](https://learn.microsoft.com/en-us/azure/azure-maps/how-to-search-for-address#request-latitude-and-longitude-for-an-address-geocoding).
+Provision an Azure Maps Service, get the client id and key for the service then make a GET request with the address.
 Here is an example:

    ~~~
       https://atlas.microsoft.com/search/address/json?subscription-key=<your key>&api-version=1.0&language=en-US&query=3900 block of Berkshire, Detroit